Seteco/Somorrostro/Generating-Badges.md

   - `absolute` or `abs`, turn all values positive and then sum them.

-  - `min2max`, when reducing data, calculate the difference `max value - min value`.
+  - `min2max`, when multiple dimensions are given, do not sum them, but take their `max - min`.

 These are options dedicated to badges: